Xolo-T/live_polls/README.md

 ## Technoligies Used
  ### react-redux
-    the front end is utilised using react-redux which manages front
+   The front end is utilised using react-redux which manages front
  ### rails
    Rails provides API endpoints and logic for the backend
  ### PostgreSQL
    All the data is being stored in a PostresgreSQL
 ## Features
   ### Polls creation
   This poll is just a simple form where a user can create a poll by giving it a title and options